chrisbrasington/discord-game-turn-bot/README.md

 - `/end` - ends the game and displays the final player
 - `/config` - shows game configuration
 - `/alarm #` - sets alarm interval
+- `/goblinmode` or `/testmode` - swaps players for test players
+- `/restart` - swaps to players and resets

 ## Usage